’Add watermarks to documents in SharePoint’

 settings screen

-The watermarking framework provided by the Document Converter for SharePoint comes with a powerful set of merge codes that allow dynamic data to be ‘merged in’ at run-time.
-For example, using merge codes, you can create a dynamic watermark like this:
+Nutrient Document Converter for SharePoint offers a robust watermarking framework with powerful merge codes that enable dynamic data integration at runtime.
+For example, you can create a dynamic watermark such as:

 PDF Opened by '{REMOTE_USER}' on '{LONG_DATE}' from IP '{REMOTE_ADDR}'